GSA/digitalgov.gov/content/about/_index.md

       </td>
     </tr>
     <tr>
-      <td">Migrate the accessibility.digital.gov microsite to Digital.gov as a guide</th>
+      <td>Migrate the accessibility.digital.gov microsite to Digital.gov as a guide</th>
       <td>
         In progress
       </td>